snehamungre/crypto_market_analysis/README.md

 ### 4. Run the Pipeline

 From the project root directory, run:
 ```bash
 python src/main.py
 ```

-The pipeline will execute immediately on startup, then continue to run on a 24-hour schedule.
-Progress messages will be printed to the terminal at each stage.

 ### 5. View the Output